10 Strange Items You CAN Compost (But Never Thought About)

 We present ten surprising items which you may have thought couldn’t be composted, but in theory, although not always practical, can be composted!

-- Rubber/Latex: Both natural and synthetic latex is bio-degradable and compostable.
+- Rubber/Latex: Natural latex is bio-degradable and compostable.
 Please don't go adding any tyres to the HOTBIN though!

 - Pizza Boxes: A great source of cardboard.
 After you have finished your takeaway, shred / tear up those boxes and use them to control moisture in the HOTBIN.